Private Beta Access

 Like the tide, this branch is built around one next-day cycle.
 It is optimized for overnight continuation-style setups with live report access and archived report review.

 Like market waves, this branch is built around multiple opportunities inside the day.
-Open the live Wave Trader report, review archived intraday snapshots, and follow the tighter market-hours schedule.
+Open the live Wave report, review archived intraday snapshots, and follow the tighter market-hours schedule.

 Horizon widens the perspective to the Nasdaq and S&P 500, helping users focus on cleaner big-board leadership instead of the full equity universe.